anathonous/X1C5-Hackintosh-OpenCore-MacOSX/README.md

 > ## NEEDED:

-A macOS machine is needed: to create install drives.
-A usb key for Opencore and a usb for macOS Installer.
+A macOS machine is needed to: Create install drives.
+A usb key for Opencore and a usb key for macOS Installer.

 > ## INSTALL: